Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Avoid placing a pecan tree near where cars park.
 In the fall, aphids feeding on sap from the leaves will drop a sugary residue on the ground underneath the tree.

-Soil: Well drained, moderate to high organic content.
-Pecans do best in soils that are pH 6-7 (slightly acidic to neutral), but can tolerate a wider range of soils as long as they are well draining.
+Soil: Well draining.
+Pecans do best in soils that are pH 6-7 (slightly acidic to neutral), but can tolerate a wider range of soils as long as they drain well.
 They are not salt tolerant.

 Water after becoming established: Pecan trees are native to the Mississippi river region and need regular water.
 Use basin or flood irrigation every week mid-spring to mid-fall, and every two weeks at other times.
 The soil should dry out 2-3" on top, before watering again, but must always be moist below the surface.
 The water must be low in dissolved salts.